 As soon as your place on your course has been confirmed, you should start looking for accommodation.
-The at your higher education institution in Germany can help.
+The International Office at your higher education institution in Germany can help.
 Vacancies can also be found for example on social networks.
 You will have less trouble finding accommodation if you are starting your course in the summer ; only one in ten students in Germany starts their degree programme at that time because many courses are only offered from the winter semester.

 The monthly rent for a flat is divided into Kaltmiete and Warmmiete. , or basic rent, is the part of your rent that covers the use of one or several rooms.
 Adding the costs for waste collection, water, gas, heating and other amenities in the house, the so-called Nebenkosten, or utility costs, gives you the , or total rent.
 You will also almost always be required to pay a Kaution, or deposit, which usually amounts to three times your monthly basic rent and serves as security for your landlord.
 The deposit is returned when you move out, if you leave the flat in good condition.

 When you read apartment advertisements, you will come across several frequently used abbreviations.
 You can find an overview of the most common terms here.

 Student residences often offer the most affordable accommodation for students.
 Many university towns have several of them.
 You live in a house with other students and share certain rooms, such as the bathroom and kitchen.
 The rent depends on the location, size and amenities.
 In the student residences run by a room costs on average 246 EUR per month.
 Because these rooms are very popular, it is important to secure your place early on.
 More than 40 percent of international students who come to Germany move into a student residence.

 ++ Low cost, lots of contact to other students

 -- Little privacy, very high demand for this type of accommodation

 How it works: If you would like to register for a place in a student residence, contact your local student services.
 Registration deadlines and conditions can be found on the student services' websites.
 The can also help.